How To Spend One Day in Istanbul: 1 Day Istanbul Itinerary

 Now that you’ve got the Istanbulkart down like a pro, it’s time to hit the city!
 The metro is the fastest and easiest way to get around the city.
 While taxis are also readily available, be prepared to sit in traffic for longer journeys and discuss your route ahead of time with cab drivers.

 If you’re visiting Istanbul and are short on time, I advise setting up your base in Sultanahmet.
+There are many things to do in Istanbul from there.
 Not only is it centrally located, but you’re also in close proximity to many of the must-see sights in Istanbul.

 However, be warned that it can be bustling and a bit chaotic here, with a different vibe compared to other parts of the city.